covidestim/dailyFlow/README.md

 ### Runtime options

-There are parameters defined in `main.nf` which can be invoked at runtime in the CLI (`nextflow run --arg1 val1 --arg2 val2 ...`).
+There are parameters defined in `main.nf` which can be configured at runtime in the CLI (`nextflow run --arg1 val1 --arg2 val2 ...`).
 The available CLI options are:

 #### Required Flags

 - `-profile`
   - Specify `states` or `counties`
   - Specify `local` or `slurm`
-  - See **Configuration** section above for API/dbstan-specific profiles.
+  - See [Configuration](#database-configuration) section above for API/dbstan-specific profiles.
 - `--branch <tag>`: Use the Docker Hub container with tag = `<tag>` when running the model.
 Note that the GitHub branch `master` will exist as the Docker Hub container with tag = `latest`.
 - `--key <state|fips>`
--- `--date YYYY-MM-DD`: Sets the nominal "run date" for the run.
+- `--date YYYY-MM-DD`: Sets the nominal "run date" for the run.
 Does not necessarily need to be the same as today's date.
 For example, if you are generating historical results, you would set `--date` to a date other than today's date.

 #### Optional Flags

-- `--inputUrl <url>`: This bypasses the usual data-cleaning process, and instead passes premade input data to the instances of the model. `<url>` must be a `.tar.gz` file containing `data.csv`, `metadata.json`, and `rejects.csv`.
-These files must have the same schema as would be produced in the normal data-cleaning process, but need not contain all geographies. *Hint:* An easy way to create these three files is to take the output of `jhuStateVaxData` or `combinedVaxData` and modify it to suit your needs.
+- `--inputUrl <url>`: This bypasses the usual data-cleaning process, and instead passes premade input data to the instances of the model. `<url>` point to a `.tar.gz` file containing `data.csv`, `metadata.json`, and `rejects.csv`.
+These files must have the same schema that would be produced by the normal data-cleaning process, but need not contain all geographies. *Hint:* An easy way to create these three files is to take the output of [`jhuStateVaxData`](src/inputs.nf) or [`combinedVaxData`](src/inputs.nf) and modify it to suit your needs, then run `tar -czf custom-inputs.tar.gz data.csv metadata.json rejects.csv`.
 - `--ngroups`: When you have more geographies to model than you have hourly submissions to the SLURM scheduler, set this to cause geographies to be batched together into processes that contain multiple geographies.
-- `--raw`: This will save all `covidestim-result` objects to `.RDS` files, using the name of each geography as the filename, or the group id, if `--ngroups` is used.
+- `--raw`: This will save all [`covidestim-result`](https://github.com/covidestim/covidestim/blob/85eae539efa482ff2aae515f3fa84b8886a861b1/R/covidestim.R#L483) objects to `.RDS` files, using the name of each geography as the filename, or the group id, if `--ngroups` is used.
 This can take up a lot of space.
+These objects are archival objects created by the Covidestim R package.
 - `--splicedate`: *Deprecated*.
 - `--testtracts`: *Deprecated*.
 - `--alwaysoptimize`: Always use BFGS
 - `--alwayssample`: Always sample, never fallback to BFGS
-- `--n <number>`: Run the first `n` counties or states (in no particular order)
+- `--n <number>`: Run the first `n` counties or states (in no particular order).
+Useful for testing.
 - `--s3pub`: Publish results to AWS S3.
 The AWS CLI must be available on the Nextflow host system, and must be configued with necessary permissions to copy files to the destination bucket.
+- `-stub`: Use the stub methods for input data generation.
+This will use premade data from [`covidestim-sources/example-output`](https://github.com/covidestim/covidestim-sources/tree/master/example-output), and is much faster than invoking `make` to create all input data from scratch.
+Useful for testing.

 ### Examples